kwstanths/vviewer/README.md

 * Export/Import scenes
 * Launch a GPU path tracer

-## Building
+## Dependencies
-* Clone the project and all its submodules
-* Install Qt.
-Make sure the Qt6_DIR points to the installation folder.
-Version tested 6.2.4
-* Install vulkan.
-Makre sure the VULKAN_SDK environment variable points to the installation folder.
+* Vulkan.
+Make sure the VULKAN_SDK environment variable points to the installation folder.
 Version tested 1.3.204.1
-* Install GLM
+* GLM
-* Install assimp.
+* assimp.
 Look into src/lib/SetupEnvironment.cmake and edit the assimp paths based on your installation.
 Version tested 5.2.5

+### vviewer binary
+* Qt.
+Make sure the Qt6_DIR points to the installation folder.
+Version tested 6.2.4

+## Building
+* Install dependencies
+* Clone the project and all its submodules
 * Create build folder, run cmake and build
 * Make sure that runtime dependencies can be found.
 If the paths are set up correctly, cmake will compile the shaders and paste assets and the shader binaries